Iasa-Global/btabok/Design.md

 happens, it needs to be done deliberately.
 The documents that result from “big up-front” design are not the design, they are a representation of it.
 The design is the thinking and decisions that go into creating those documents.
 For a design to be clear the thinking, and the decisions have to be obvious.
-That is one of the factors that make a design into an architecture.
+That is one of the factors that make a design into architecture.

 This article will explore the nature of design, not just how to do it.
-Design itself is woven through the BTABoK so the article will connect those ideas and tools to the core concepts of design.
-It looks at the factors (benefits, costs, trade-offs, quality attributions) in the problem being solved and the domain in which it exists that influence and constrain the design.
+The design itself is woven through the BTABoK so the article will connect those ideas and tools to the core concepts of design.
+It looks at the factors (benefits, costs, trade-offs, quality attributions) in the problem being solved and the domain in which it exists that influence and constrains the design.
 It also describes how decisions were made that can also influence and constrain the design in the end.

 # What is Design?

 Design is both a noun and a verb.
-“Design” is the verb-form of architecture, although there is debate about this (one *designs* an architecture for a structure, they don’t *architect* a structure).
+“Design” is the verb form of architecture, although there is debate about this (one *designs* an architecture for a structure, they don’t *architect* a structure).

 ## Design Emerges but Architecture is Deliberate

 Design is deliberate, that is it purposefully set out to create a design that works safely, achieves a specific objective, and is elegant, in that order.

 <img target="_new" title="" src="./media/designbreakdown.png" alt="" style="width:6.25in;height:4.6875in">